 The Duck Pond.

-A wood craving on a porch.
+A wood carving on a porch.

 The train pulled back into Roaring Camp and I detrained.
 I found my mother's walker and handed it up to her in the last car.
 I walked back to the car but stopped for a few pictures.

 The train taking water from the Roaring Camp water tower.
 If you want to spend a great day of train riding on two very unique trains come to Roaring Camp and ride both the Big Trees & Pacific Railway and Roaring Camp and Big Trees Narrow Gauge Railroad.
 You will really enjoy both train trips.
 I visited the General Store for a book and post card for my mother then walked her over to the Big Trees and Pacific tracks.
 I then got the car and backed it to her to pick her up.
-We left Felton but took Graham Hill road and then took CA Highway 1 north to Half Moon Bay where we gassed up the car where I spotted a caboose.
+We left Felton but took Graham Hill road and then took CA Highway 1 north to Half Moon Bay where we gassed up the car where I spotted a Southern Pacific caboose.
 We decided to get dinner there.

 We ate dinner at the Daddy-O's to Go where you stand outside and order to the chef in this caboose.
 From here we returned to CA Highway I then Skyline Drive to Sloat Blvd to the Great Highway which we took by the Cliff House then turned into Geary Blvd then north on CA Highway 1 to US 101 across the Golden Gate Bridge in a fog bank north to San Rafael and our stay at Henry's house.
 It is always fantastic to see Henry.
 We spent Thursday night there.